 slowly or the time between doses increased over 1 or 2 weeks.

 Some people may have symptoms such as dizziness, anxiety, sleep disturbances, pins

-and needles, electric shock sensations or feeling sick and sweating if Paxtine is
+and needles, electric shock sensations or feeling sick and sweating if this medicine

-symptoms that have been experienced by children whilst stopping treatment are abdominal
+symptoms have been experienced by children whilst stopping treatment including abdominal

 pain, nervousness and mood changes.

-feeling sick, dry mouth, decreased appetite, diarrhoea or constipation
+feeling sick, dry mouth, constipation, decreased appetite, diarrhoea

 dizziness, drowsiness or difficulty getting to sleep